 Through this process, the insulated wall panels improve thermal performance.
 Address air infiltration and offer superior defense against water intrusion – all while providing tremendous design flexibility.

 Depending on the job complexity and size.
 IMPs can be installed at a rate of up to 5,000 square feet per shift on an industrial project.
 And up to 1,100 square feet per shift by a four-man crew on an architectural project.

 To prevent structural and aesthetic issues with the finished product, framing needs to be within the IMP manufacturers’ design criteria.
-Metal building girts are often blocked into place.
+Metal building girts are often locked into place.
 To ensure girts are level until the IMPs are installed, at which point the blocking can be removed.

 Because factory insulated metal panels are strong and rigid.
 The structure they attach to must be held to a closer tolerance than that required for some other systems.
-Excessive variation from the theoretical plane can subject IMPs to undo stress, resulting in aesthetic changes or diminished load capacity.
+Excessive variation from the theoretical plane can subject IMPs to undue stress, resulting in aesthetic changes or diminished load capacity.